Hi, I’m Savannah.

 -Goodreads review

-“Blue Flower Story Company” is the name I chose for my book publishing imprint.
+“Blue Flower Story Company” is the name I chose for my indie book publishing imprint and author blog.

 A blue flower symbolizes hope, beauty, and longing.
-C. S. Lewis used it to represent the German word “Sehnsucht,” which means a deep longing or yearning.
+C. S. Lewis (one of my favorite writers) used it to represent the German word “Sehnsucht,” which means a deep longing or yearning.
 He applied it to the longing for Heaven, for Christ.

 The kind of stories I love most are what I call blue-flower-kind-of-stories.
 Stories that remind me that no matter how dark it gets, there is always hope.